Hardware-Accelerated Algorithm for Complex Function Roots Density Graph Plotting: Problem Description

+Each iteration in the Algorithm (\ref{alg:QR_Iter_with_single_shift}) includes the following step: $A \gets RQ = (Q_{n-1}...Q_2Q_1)A(Q_1^HQ_2^H...Q_{n-1}^H)$.
 As a result, the QR decomposition does not need to be explicitly performed.
-The matrix $A$ can be updated directly by accumulating the Givens rotation in-place, like Equation (\ref{givens_q1})(\ref{givens_q2})(\ref{givens_q3}).
-That is, Operation (\ref{RQ_step}) can be dived into two procedures $A \leftarrow (Q_{n-1}...Q_2Q_1)A$ and $A \leftarrow A(Q_1^HQ_2^H...Q_{n-1}^H)$.
+The matrix $A$ can be updated directly by accumulating the Givens rotation in-place, which means the operation can be dived into two procedures $A \leftarrow (Q_{n-1}...Q_2Q_1)A$ and $A \leftarrow A(Q_1^HQ_2^H...Q_{n-1}^H)$.
 During the first procedure, every time performing $A\leftarrow Q_iA$, we only need to update \textbf{two rows} of matrix $A$.
 During the second procedure, every time performing $A \leftarrow AQ_i^H$, similarly, we only need to update \textbf{two columns} of matrix $A$.
-Note that $A$ is an upper triangular matrix at the end of the first procedure, it is not difficult to figure out that $A$ is still in the form of Hessenberg matrix during the second procedure.